MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Enable Defender for Servers Plan 2 on your Azure subscription.md

 ## Skilling tasks

-- Enable Defender for Servers Plan 2.
+- Enable Defender for Servers Plan 2 on your Azure subscription

-- Review the ehanced features for servers.
+- Review the ehanced features for Servers Plan 2

 ## Exercise instructions